marquespq/marquespq/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on a UI library using React and TypeScript.
+🔭 I’m currently working on a UI library using React, TypeScript and Tailwind.
 🌱 I’m currently learning advanced machine learning techniques.
 👯 I’m looking to collaborate on open-source React projects.
 🤔 I’m looking for help with improving type declarations in my TypeScript projects.